mehdiparastar/rfid-frontend/README.md

         listen 80;
         server_name _;  # You can set a domain or keep it as is for LAN use

+        # Set maximum allowed size for uploaded files
+        client_max_body_size 800M;  # Adjust this value as needed (e.g., 50M for 50MB)

         # Serve static files from the dist directory
-        root /var/www/rfid-frontend;  # New path to the dist directory index index.html;
+        root /var/www/rfid-frontend/dist;  # New path to the dist directory index index.html;

         # Serve the Vite app